mjenrungrot/cryptoTrader/README.md

 -------

 *CryptoTrader* is a simple Rails application that allows users to trade Bitcoin in simulation using the real-time prices.
+The current price of Bitcoin will be taken from Coindesk (https://www.coindesk.com/) via an external API.
+Users

+Registered users are able
+to login to the application

 The prices of Bitcoin will be pulled from other online sources via an external API.
 This application is able to track prices in real time, and users are able to keep their own portfolio within our application.
 Each registered user starts with a money of \$1,000,000.
 For the